neutonfoo/usc-cc/README.md

 `youtubeAlertLink` - Set to the URL you want the program to open on detection of class availability.

 `classes` - Store the classes to track in a Python dictionary.
 Change the values between the double quotes `"` to the right of the colon `:` on each line.
 Add more classes as needed.

+## Contact

+If you have any questions or requests, you can reach me at nfoo@usc.edu.